Run1e/Columbus/README.md

 # Columbus
-A Windows based program launcher using fuzzy-search.
-Also contains a Window focus switcher. d
+A Windows application that allows you to launch any program instantly using a fuzzy-search algorithm.
+Also contains a window focus switcher, and recently the ability to create plugins.

+### How to use:
+* test
+* test